kayodeolusanya/REDOX-AIRLINE/README.md

 # REDOX-AIRLINE
-I am a consultant working with a small startup airline, operating out of the Chicago, Illinois area in the United States.
+This project involves working with a small startup airline, operating out of the Chicago, Illinois area in the United States.